TareqNewazShahriar/signalr-state-retainer/README.md

 Server-side C#/VB Steps:
 * **Step 1**: In your SignalR hub, add a method which will call the client method when a new notification will be available.
-Let's name the client method as 'getNotified'.
+Let's name the Hub name as 'NotificationHub' and the client method as 'getNotified'.
 We will provide that name to the plugin to create a JS method with that name.
 This method will return the Json of the notification data.
 For example

 ```cs
 public static void BroadcastFromServer(Log log)